Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \subsubsection{Using dataframes}

 Dataframes in \spark come from the \texttt{Spark.SQL} module.
-Similar to the \texttt{pandas} one \footnote{\url{https://pandas.pydata.org/}}, they can be viewed as a set of named \textit{columns} over which you can perform operations but in a distributed environment.
-Some native \spark functions acts on them and should be used as much as possible, since they have been very optimized.
-They are available with: \begin{python} from pyspark.sql import functions as F \end{python}
+Similar to the \texttt{pandas} one \footnote{\url{https://pandas.pydata.org/}}, they can be viewed as a set of named \textit{columns} over which you can perform operations, but in a distributed environment.
+Some native \spark functions act on them and should be used as much as possible since they have been very optimized.
+They are available through the following \verb= import= command \begin{python} from pyspark.sql import functions as F \end{python}

-Once substantial data reduction has been achieved, we can recover a standard \texttt{pandas} dataframe with the \verb=toPandas()= method which opens the door to further standard \py analysis.
+Once substantial data reduction has been achieved, we can recover a standard \texttt{pandas} dataframe with the \verb=toPandas()= method, which opens the door to further standard \py analysis.
+It is worth mentioning that \verb=toPandas()= returns to the driver memory, so one should keep in mind that the data reduction (\verb=reduce= methods) must be performed before.